ShipitSmarter/vscode-stitch/docs/additional-functions.md

     ]
 }
 ```

-The `AWB` and `ShipmentStatus` fields are auto-added and always empty strings.
+Note 1: the `Errors` list is always added, even if no error is given in the input (but will in that case be an empty list).
-Note, that using this throw function, will always return the original `stitch` api call with a `200` http status code.
+Note 2: using this throw function will always return the original `stitch` api call with a `200` http status code.

 #### Examples